nxbvu/Leonardo.ai-Bot/README.md

 ## Dependencies

-## Ensure you have the following dependencies installed:
+Ensure you have the following dependencies installed:

 - Selenium
-- Requests

-## You can install them using pip:
+These dependencies are listed in the `requirements.txt` file.
+You can install them using:

 ```
-pip install selenium requests
+pip install -r requirements.txt
 ```

-## Running the Scripts
+# Running the Scripts

 ## Set up your environment:

 Make sure all necessary files and the ChromeDriver are in the same folder.
-Update the download_path in pictures.py.
+Update the download_path in `pictures.py`.

 ## Create accounts: